ashawley/finatra-redis/README.md

 [Twitter Scala School: Finagle](https://twitter.github.io/scala_school/finagle.html)

-### What third-party libraries or other tools does the system use?
-How did you choose each library or framework you used?
+### Dependencies

-I chose Scala 2.11.8 on the JVM.
-I use Java 1.8 locally.
+The code use Scala 2.11.8 on the JVM.
+I run it on Java 1.8.
 I've used other Web frameworks in Scala, but decided to try version 2.1 of Twitter Finatra.
 This was a first for me.
 It is an HTTP framework similar to Ruby's Sinatra, and Scala's Akka Http (previously Spray).

 Twitter Finatra is implemented on top of the Scala-based HTTP server, Twitter Server, and uses the Twitter Finagle library.
 I used the Redis client (and server) available from Finagle 6.34.
 I connected to Redis 2.8.19 installed on my machine.